-Check out a sampling of photos from the Office of Response and Restoration, and download the ones you like best.
-All these images are in the public domain and are free to use; however, we would appreciate your providing credit to us, NOAA's Office of Response and Restoration.
-More photos, pre-dating 2001, are available in a database that is no longer maintained.
-Visit the National Ocean Service photo gallery for NOAA images from the Deepwater Horizon/BP oil spill response.
+All images are in the public domain and free to use.We appreciate image credits being given to NOAA's Office of Response and Restoration.
+More photos, pre-dating 2001, are available on a web site that is no longer maintained.
+Visit the National Ocean Service photo gallery for images from the Deepwater Horizon/BP oil spill response.

 Unfortunately, birds, fish, wildlife, and their habitats often suffer from the effects of human activity.
 See some graphic examples of these injuries, which can be caused by sources as varied as abandoned fishing gear, spilled oil, and past industrial facilities.
 OR&R works to measure these damages and protect and restore NOAA trust natural resources.